interactivetech/HPE-Nvidia-Vista-3D/docs/SAMPLE_DATA.md

 ---

-**Ready to explore?** Extract the sample data and start exploring the Vista3D medical AI platform! 🚀
+**Ready to explore?** Run the setup script and the sample data will be automatically installed for you to start exploring the Vista3D medical AI platform! 🚀